List of Power Rangers Ninja Steel characters: Calvin Maxwell

-Calvin Maxwell is a teenager who is an expert mechanic.
+Calvin Maxwell (portrayed by Nico Greetham) is a teenager who is an expert mechanic.
 He becomes the Yellow Ninja Steel Ranger upon being saved from Ripperat by the Nexus Prism.
 He is also Hayley's boyfriend.

 It was revealed that Calvin had a fear of driving after an incident where he crashed a go-kart into a duck pond and since used Hayley as his personal driver.
 With advice from Mick, Calvin overcame his fear to save the other Rangers from Tangleweb.

 As the Yellow Ninja Steel Ranger, Calvin commands the Nitro Zord which resembles a dump truck.
 In addition, Calvin has a name for his personal vehicle, his yellow truck as "Nitro", and treats his truck as if it was living.

-Calvin Maxwell is portrayed by Nico Greetham.

 Hayley Foster

-Hayley Foster is a teenager who has a love for the outdoors, nature, and healthy living.
+Hayley Foster (portrayed by Zoë Robins)is a teenager who has a love for the outdoors, nature, and healthy living.
 She owns a pet Siberian Husky named Kody.
 Hayley became the White Ninja Steel Ranger upon being saved from Ripperat by the Nexus Prism.
 She is also Calvin's girlfriend and personal driver at the time he had the fear of driving.
 Her father Aaron (portrayed by Marcus Johnson) is a marine biologist and first appears in "Making Waves".

 As the White Ninja Steel Ranger, Hayley commands the Kodiak Zord which resembles Kody.

-Hayley Foster is portrayed by Zoe Robins.

 Sarah Thompson

-Sarah Thompson is the brains of the team and an adrenaline junkie.
+Sarah Thompson (portrayed by Chrysti Ane) is the brains of the team and an adrenaline junkie.
 She intends to be a great engineer and is the person who designs gadgets to suit the Rangers' needs.
 As a new student at Summer Cove High, arriving on her handmade hoverboard, she runs into Monty and Victor.
 After Victor tries to use her hoverboard and crashes into Preston's magic show she and Preston notice objects falling from the sky.
 She and Preston go to investigate and save Brody Romero from the alien Korvaka.
 The three of them then pull out three of the Ninja Power Stars from the Ninja Nexus Prism and become Power Rangers, with Sarah becoming the Pink Ranger.
-Her mother Jackie (Jodie Rimmer) is also an engineer which is where Sarah gets her engineering talents from.
+Her mother Jackie (Jodie Rimmer) is also an engineer.

 As the Pink Ninja Steel Ranger, Sarah commands the Zoom Zord which is a bullet train-themed Zord that resembles her hoverboard.

-Sarah Thompson is portrayed by Chrysti Ane.